HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 As DCP continues to mature and scale, our community can more easily contribute and learn when there is a formal and consensus-driven **Request for Comments (RFC)** process to propose enhancements to software or governance which are then maintained in a central repository.

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED" "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14, [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt), and [RFC8174](https://www.rfc-editor.org/rfc/rfc8174.txt) when, and only when, they appear in all capitals, as shown here.

 ## Author(s)
 *DCP PM*